High Mileage Car Insurance: How Your Annual Miles Affect Rates

 Is pay-per-mile insurance a good idea for long-distance commuters?

 Generally, pay-per-mile insurance is not cost-effective for high-mileage commuters.
-These programs benefit drivers who log fewer than 10,000 miles per year.
+These programs benefit drivers who log fewer than 10,000–13,000 miles per year and can save them 20–40% compared to traditional policies.
 If your monthly mileage exceeds 1,500 miles, the per-mile charges typically surpass what you'd pay with a traditional policy.
-Instead, look into behavior-based telematics programs, which can reward safe commuting habits regardless of total miles driven.
+Instead, look into behavior-based telematics programs like State Farm Drive Safe & Save, which can reward safe commuting habits with discounts up to 30% regardless of total miles driven.

 What happens if I underreport my mileage on my insurance policy?

-Underreporting your mileage to get a cheaper premium is considered misrepresentation and can have serious consequences.
-If your insurer discovers the discrepancy — through odometer checks, telematics data, or maintenance records — they may reduce or deny your claim payout.
-In some cases, they can cancel your policy altogether.
-Always provide your best honest estimate of annual mileage, and update your insurer if your driving habits change significantly.
+Underreporting your mileage to get a cheaper premium is considered misrepresentation — a form of insurance fraud — and can have serious consequences at both the federal and state level.
+If your insurer discovers the discrepancy through odometer checks, telematics data, maintenance records, or DMV databases, they may reduce or deny your claim payout and can cancel or non-renew your policy.
+Fraud-related mileage losses cost the industry an estimated $35.1 billion annually, which is one reason insurers have invested heavily in AI-powered detection tools.
+Always provide your best honest estimate of annual mileage and update your insurer if your driving habits change significantly.

 Compare Car Insurance Rates in Ohio